rhinosaurus/coolface/README.md

 Data Types and Syntax
 ---------------------

+The first thing to understand about CFS is that it is strongly typed.

 By default, CFS will handle every value as a `string` unless otherwise indicated.

 CFS currently supports the following data types: